Application Spotlights at IEEE VIS

 - an overview of the current state of the art of VIS work applied in the target field;

-- a clear statement of open VIS challenges that is suitable to seed R&D efforts with regard to the Spotlight’s application area.
+- a clear statement of open VIS challenges that is suitable to seed R&D efforts concerning the Spotlight’s application area.

 With this in mind, a typical layout will include a primer talk that addresses the first two bullets by introducing the basics of the application domain and its specific requirements.
 This is followed by several coordinated presentations on the topic of interest, which show what has been achieved so far.
-The final aspect may be interspersed throughout the program, e.g. each presenter could highlight where he/she sees yet uncharted territory.
+The final aspect may be interspersed throughout the program, e.g. each presenter could highlight where they see yet uncharted territory.
 Alternatively, the organizers could deliver these points by a short panel discussion or a summarizing statement.
-Overall, a Spotlight will fill a 90 minute session.
-We advise organizers to reserve ample room for open discussion with the audience in order to fulfill the “bridging the gap” mission of the Spotlight format.
+We advise organizers to reserve ample room for open discussion with the audience to fulfill the “bridging the gap” mission of the Spotlight format.

 Submission Preparation and Review Process